Rahulss16/blog/readme.md

 ## About

-It's a Simple project for learning-laravel.It is a blogging website is build in laravel.
+It's a Simple project for learning-laravel.It is a blogging website to be build in laravel.